There are many excellent reasons to visit Italy.

 The picturesque villages

-It’s not just cities.
-Among f the reasons to visit Italy is to discover the many lovely villages.
+It’s not just cities – there also are many lovely villages.
 Some became really famous among travelers – I am talking of places such as Vernazza or Manarola in Cinque Terre, Civita di Bagnoregio in Lazio and Cefalù in Sicily.
 Others, however, have yet to be discovered by the masses.

 Bosa (photographed above), is my favorite village in Sardinia – the kind of place I never tire of exploring.
 Mezzano di Primiero, in Trentino, is a tiny charming place, where the pace of life is slow.
 And not far from the popular Civita di Bagnoregio, you will find the many scenic villages of Tuscia such as Bolsena, Calcata and Bracciano.

 The best way to take in all these views is on a road trip.
-Just rent your car and drive, get lost and discover the beauties of Italy.
+Just rent your car and drive to discover the beauties of Italy.

 Italy is an extremely diverse country when it comes to nature, and you are bound to find just about anything for your taste.
 From the peaks of the Dolomites – perfect for skiing in the winter and for hiking in the spring and summer months; to the rolling hills of Tuscany; from the lakes of Lombardy to the volcanoes of Sicily; from the rugged coast of Liguria to the desert-like dunes of Sardinia, Italy will take your breath away.
-The only hard time you will have is going to be in selecting what place to visit among so many!
+The only hard time you will have when selecting what place to visit among so many!

-I am from Sardinia, so it goes without saying that I need to devote a specific section to the many gorgeous beaches you will find in Italy.
-Small coves, long sandy beaches, clear waters, water sports and diving opportunities – although many hardly associate Italy with beaches, we have plenty of excellent ones.
+Although many hardly associate Italy with beaches, we have plenty of excellent ones.
 Visit in the summer and you will easily find a way to escape the heat by swimming in the clear waters of Sardinia or visiting one of the small bays of Salento, in Puglia.
-You can even opt to do a boat tour like this one.

 The archeological sites